8alan6/JenkinsGroup4/readme.md

 This is a read me file for JenkinsGroup4 Repository.
+Test.